Español

 For medical questions, we encourage you to review our information with your doctor.

-Other ways that people might be able to reduce their risk of bile duct cancer include:
+Other ways you might be able to reduce your risk of bile duct cancer include:

 Patel T, Borad MJ.
 Carcinoma of the biliary tree.
 In: DeVita VT, Lawrence TS, Rosenberg SA, eds.
 DeVita, Hellman, and Rosenberg’s Cancer: Principles and Practice of Oncology.
 10th ed.
 Philadelphia, PA: Lippincott Williams & Wilkins; 2015:715-735.